microsoft/workshop-library/nlp-tensorflow/workshop-designer.md

 ## Stage 2: Evidence

 At the end of the workshop, students will be able to work with a dataset to generate text.
-A short quiz (knowledge check) is linked in the resources of this workshop.
+A short quiz (knowledge check) is linked in the resources of this workshop and available in the slides.

 ## Stage 3: Learning Plan